-In September 2006, we formed a consolidated subsidiary, Duncan Energy Partners, to acquire, own and operate a diversified portfolio of midstream energy assets.
+In September 2006, Duncan Energy Partners, a consolidated subsidiary of Enterprise Products Partners, was formed to acquire, own, and operate a diversified portfolio of midstream energy assets.
 On February 5, 2007, this subsidiary completed its initial public offering of 14,950,000 common units at \$21.00 per unit, which generated net proceeds to Duncan Energy Partners of \$291.3 million.
 As consideration for assets contributed and reimbursement for capital expenditures related to these assets, Duncan Energy Partners distributed \$260.6 million of these net proceeds to Enterprise Products Partners (along with \$198.9 million in borrowings under its credit facility and a final amount of 5,371,571 common units of Duncan Energy Partners).
 Duncan Energy Partners used \$38.5 million of net proceeds from the overallotment to redeem 1,950,000 of the 7,301,571 common units it had originally issued to Enterprise Products Partners, resulting in the final amount of 5,371,571 common units beneficially owned by Enterprise Products Partners.
-We used the cash received from Duncan Energy Partners to temporarily reduce amounts outstanding under the Operating Partnership's Multi-Year Revolving Credit Facility.
+Enterprise Products Partners used the cash it received from Duncan Energy Partners to temporarily reduce amounts outstanding under its Operating Partnership's Multi-Year Revolving Credit Facility.

-In addition to the 34% direct ownership interest we retained in certain subsidiaries of Duncan Energy Partners, we also own the 2% general partner interest in Duncan Energy Partners and 26.2% of Duncan Energy Partners' outstanding common units.
-Our Operating Partnership directs the business operations of Duncan Energy Partners through its control of the general partner of Duncan Energy Partners.
+In addition to the 34% direct ownership interest Enterprise Products Partners retained in certain subsidiaries of Duncan Energy Partners, it also owns the 2% general partner interest in Duncan Energy Partners and 26.2% of Duncan Energy Partners' outstanding common units.
+The Operating Partnership of

+Enterprise Products Partners directs the business operations of Duncan Energy Partners through its control of the general partner of Duncan Energy Partners.
 Certain of our officers and directors are also beneficial owners of common units of Duncan Energy Partners (see Item 12).

-We have significant involvement with all of the subsidiaries of Duncan Energy Partners, including the following types of transactions: (i) we utilize storage services provided by Mont Belvieu Caverns to support our Mont Belvieu fractionation and other businesses; (ii) we buy natural gas from and sell natural gas to Acadian Gas in connection with our normal business activities; and (iii) we are the sole shipper on the DEP South Texas NGL Pipeline System.
+Enterprise Products Partners has significant involvement with all of the subsidiaries of Duncan Energy Partners, including the following types of transactions: (i) it utilizes storage services provided by Mont Belvieu Caverns to support its Mont Belvieu fractionation and other businesses; (ii) it buys natural gas from and sells natural gas to Acadian Gas in connection with its normal business activities; and (iii) it is the sole shipper on the DEP South Texas NGL Pipeline System.

-We may contribute other equity interests in our subsidiaries to Duncan Energy Partners in the near term and use the proceeds we receive from Duncan Energy Partners to fund our capital spending program.
+Enterprise Products Partners may contribute other equity interests in its subsidiaries to Duncan Energy Partners in the near term and use the proceeds it receives from Duncan Energy Partners to fund its capital spending program.